 Can employers rely on employees’ consent to process their data?

-Currently, many companies rely on employees’ consent to process their personal data and short consents are often included in the employment contract.
-However, under the GDPR, for consents to be valid it must be freely-given, specific, informed and revocable.
-The GDPR states that, given the imbalance of power between employer and employee, employees can only give free consent in exceptional circumstances.
-In reality, it will be very difficult for employers to rely on consent to process employees’ personal data.
+Under the GDPR, for consent to be valid it must be freely-given, specific, informed and revocable.
+Given the imbalance of power between employer and employee, employees can only freely give consent in exceptional circumstances.
+In reality, it will be extremely difficult for employers to rely on consent to process employees’ personal data.

 What should employers do instead of relying on employees’ consent?

-Consent is only one of a number of potential legal bases for processing employee data.
-Alternative legal bases include processing being:
+Consent is only one of a number of potential legal bases for processing personal data.
+Alternative legal bases for processing employee data include processing being:

 - required by law.
-This would cover, e.g., processing of sickness absence data to facilitate the payment of statutory sick pay in the UK
+This would cover, e.g., processing of sickness absence data to facilitate the payment of statutory sick pay in the UK; and

 - in the employer’s legitimate interests which outweigh the general privacy rights of employees.
-This is potentially much wider in scope and will assume much greater prominence under the GDPR
+This is potentially wide in scope.

-What steps should employers be taking to comply with the GDPR?
+What steps should employers take to comply with the GDPR?

-Companies should review their template employee documentation such as employment contracts and any free-standing employee data processing consents.
-For both new hires and existing employees, we recommend that companies replace the consent language in these documents by new language referencing the alternative legal bases referred to above.
-For existing employees, companies should roll out employee data processing notices which refer to these alternative legal bases.
+Companies should review their template employee documentation such as employment contracts and any free-standing employee data privacy notices.
+For both new hires and existing employees, companies should ensure these documents reference the legal bases referred to above.

 What are the potential sanctions for non-compliance?

-Failure to comply with the GDPR can result in fines of up to €20 million or 4% of a company’s (or the entire group company’s) annual worldwide turnover.
-This is significantly higher than the current penalties available for non-compliance with the existing regime (e.g. fines of up to £500,000 in the UK).
+Failure to comply with the GDPR can result in fines of up to €20 million/£17.5 million or 4% of a company’s (or the entire group’s) annual worldwide turnover.